workofart/ml-trading-playground/playground/dqn/notes.md

 ```

 need to normalize the input data, because volume and price are not on the same scale, which makes training hard to converge to global min

+never leave the epsilon the same across episodes, as it will stay at the min value and cause the agent to fully trust the actions output by the q-network